tfmortie/hclf/README.md

 # Hierarchical Classification

-**hclf** is a Python module for hierarchical classification.
-Currently, the module supports the following models, built on top of sckikit-learn with support for all probabilistic base classifiers: local classifier per parent node (LCPN) for multi-class classification and local classifier per node (LCN) for multi-label classification. **Important: work in progress**
+**hclf** is a Python module for hierarchical classification, built on top of scikit-learn.
+Currently, there is support for the following models: local classifier per parent node (LCPN) for multi-class classification and local classifier per node (LCN) for multi-label classification. **Important: work in progress**

 ## Installation